Heckie75/Mipow-Playbulb-BTL201/mipow-playbulb-btl201-bt-api.md

 - Byte: 1 to 4: Color of effect, current color, values are persisted even if effect stops (can be written in order to remember previous color after bulb has been soft-turned off in order to be able to toggle to colors before – must be programmed by yourself of course)
 - Byte 5: Effect (blink=00, pulse=01, hard rainbow=02, smooth rainbow=03, candle=04, halt=ff)
-- Byte 6: no special meaning, always „ff“, use „00“ if you set handle
+- Byte 6: For blink effect it is the amount of blinks (repetition) before pause starts (see byte 8).
+For all other effects always „ff“, use „00“ if you set handle
 - Byte 7: Delay of the effect in hex
-- Byte 8: no special meaning, always „ff“, use „00“ if you set handle
+- Byte 8: For blink effect it is the pause. for other effects always „ff“, use „00“ if you set handle

 ### More about delay of effects
 **1. Delay for smooth rainbow effect**